-Alex manages design and front end development for SitePoint.com and writes for Design Festival's monthly design newsletter.
+Alex manages design and front end development for sitepoint.com and is SitePoint's Design and UX editor.

 CSS3: To Infinity And Beyond!